EdgeFirstAI/documentation/docs/platforms/replay.md

 4. Click "Start" to begin playback

-During playback, the currently playing file will be have its "Play" button become a "Stop" button.
+During playback, the currently playing file will have its "Play" button become a "Stop" button.
 The State Indicator top ribbon will also note the platform is in "Replay Mode".

 <figure markdown="span">
 ![MCAP Replay Options](assets/replay_mode.png){align=center}